dschoorl/playlists/README.md

   steps back.
 - The spotify.properties file must also contain the property `spotify.redirectUrl`, with the value of the redirectUrl that you filled out on Spotify a few steps back.
-- The spotify.properties must also contain a property called `spotify.accessToken`.
-This is a session token and the application needs a valid token in order to be able to maintain playlists on behalf of some user.
-In the section below, titled 'running', I will explain how to obtain an accessToken.
+- The spotify.properties must also contain a property called `spotify.authCode`.
+This is the authorization code and the application needs a valid code in order to be able to maintain playlists on behalf of some user.
+In the section below, titled 'running', I will explain how to obtain an authorization code.
 For now you can leave the value empty.

 At this point, the spotify.properties file could look something like this: